-that suggests to people/ that will suggest to people what qualities or benefits they can expect when they use its product or service.
-A logo also performs the important function of helping people/the public to readily identify a business.
+When you make a logo for your business or nonprofit, make sure you consider a logo design that suggests to people what qualities or benefits they can expect when they use your products or services.
+Your logo also performs the important function of helping people to readily identify your business.

 A logo should be immediately recognizable to the public.
-One decision to make is whether it will be typographic, iconic or a combination of the two.
-Typographic icons use one or more words, and an example is FedEx.
-The Nike swoosh is an iconic logo that is also abstract.
-Shell’s logo is iconic with a literal image.
+When designing your business logo, one decision to make is whether it will be typographic, iconic or a combination of the two.

 Once the form of the logo has been chosen, it is time to decide on colors, which researchers note can evoke particular emotions in people.
 Colors and some of the feelings they call forth are: